|

 causing the original

-aesthetic to recede.
-Taken far enough, it disappears entirely.
+aesthetic to be obscured.
+Taken far enough, the original disappears entirely.
 You may

 as well have a